Official websites use .gov

 I see “other emerging tobacco products” listed as a product category of interest in some of the research priorities.
 Does this mean I can propose a study on new products containing nicotine analogs (e.g., 6-methyl nicotine)?

-No. Studies proposing to focus on products that do not contain nicotine or tobacco-derived constituents but instead contain nicotine analogs (e.g., 6-methyl nicotine) are not responsive to this RFA.
-However, studies that analyze tobacco products (i.e., those containing nicotine or tobacco-derived constituents) for the presence or absence of nicotine analogs (e.g., 6-methyl nicotine) when characterizing product composition may be responsive.
-Please note that such proposed research should be confirmed for responsiveness by the Scientific/Research Contact(s) listed in the RFA prior to application submission.
+No. Studies proposing to focus on products that do not contain nicotine or tobacco-derived constituents but instead contain nicotine analogs (e.g., 6-methyl nicotine) are non-responsive to this NOFO.
+However, studies that analyze tobacco products (i.e., those containing nicotine or tobacco-derived constituents) for the presence or absence of nicotine analogs when characterizing product composition may be responsive.
+Because responsiveness will depend on the details of the application, we strongly recommend that you discuss your specific aims with the NIH Scientific/Research Contact(s) listed in the NOFO before submitting an application.

 Research Including Foreign Populations or Products